NovatecConsulting/opentelemetry-training/tutorial/content/labs/instrumentation/automatic/zero-code/index.md

 You will get a breakdown of the spans which you saw before in the console output.
 Jaeger has them neatly arranged, so you can expand and basically walk through the call stack.

-If you want to simulate a slow you can execute:
+If you want to simulate a slow performing call you can execute:

 ```sh
 curl -X POST localhost:8080/todos/slow